 - Incompatibility and crowding between teeth.

-- Impaired jaw movement (inability to fully open the jaw, clicking of the jaw when opening the mouth, grinding)
+- Inadequacy in jaw movements (inability to open the jaw fully, cracking, grinding, sticking of the jaw when opening the mouth, opening by sliding to one side),

 - Dizziness, fainting,